+Exams

-Exams There will be two exams that cover the general concepts and ideas that we explore in class.
+There will be two exams that cover the general concepts and ideas that we explore in class.
 The focus will be on understanding hypotheses, mechanisms and theory, not regurgitation of details.

+Discussions

+We will spend considerable time reading and discussing primary literature.
+You will be responsible for leading one discussion and writing synopses for four of the discussion articles.

+Prospectus

-Discussions We will spend considerable time reading and discussing primary literature.
-You will be responsible for leading one discussion on one article.
-Proposal Over the course of the semester you will develop a grant proposal focused on a major question in invasion ecology.
-The development will proceed from formulation of your question, to an outline, to peer review of a rough draft before you submit the complete grant proposal at the end of the semester.
+Over the course of the semester you will develop a research prospectus (brief research proposal) focused on a major question in invasion ecology.
+The development will proceed from formulation of general ideas and questions to outline to a complete prospectus by the end of the semester.